archanpatkar/DIF/README.md

 # DIF
-### DIF - Dependancy Injection Framework is written in Java with JSON based Configuration
+### DIF - Dependancy Injection Framework is written in Java with JSON based Configuration for Java

 ## Example Usage